zanmange/balena-fin-firmata-flash/README.md

 # balena-fin-firmata-flash

-This is a balena application template that has a co-processor service that allows to flash the balenaFin Coprocessor with the latest version of the [balenaFin Firmata](https://github.com/balena-io/balena-fin-coprocessor-firmata).
+ This is a balena application template that has a co-processor service that allows for flashing of the balenaFin co-processor with the latest version of the [balenaFin Firmata](https://github.com/balena-io/balena-fin-coprocessor-firmata).
 For more information about Firmata, check out the official [repo](https://github.com/firmata/protocol).

 **NOTE:** while having this interface exposed to the outside is useful for development (you can consume this interface from your laptop in order to flash and test your balenaFin) we highly suggest to change the docker-compose configuration for the co-processor service ( `network_mode: host` ) once your own business logic has this interface implemented so that only the services you deploy on the device will be able to access it.